SoundScapeRenderer/ssr/doc/manual/renderers.rst

 adopting the MATLAB script ``data/matlab_scripts/prepare_hrirs_kemar.m`` to your needs.
 This script converts the HRIRs of the KEMAR manikin included in the CIPIC database [AlgaziCIPIC]_ to the format that the SSR expects.
 See the script for further information and how to obtain the raw HRIRs.
+Note that the KEMAR (CIPIC) HRIRs are not identical to the KEMAR (QU) ones.

 ..
 [AlgaziCIPIC] V. Ralph Algazi.
 The CIPIC HRTF database.
     http://interface.cipic.ucdavis.edu/CIL_html/CIL_HRTF_database.htm.